This is going to be a good read.

 Educationally, that's where we are as a country, and there's no denying it.
 To a group like ours, this is simply just an inept and outdated funding design, yet is quite repairable.

 All can see that a fair opportunity is not happening for those that need it most, and nothing on the horizon is changing that if there is no huge new resource of dollars for education to be found.
-An equal opportunity to learn in our country is, and always has been, very much about money, as is clearly realized once you read Henry Darby’s story.
+An equal opportunity to learn in our country is, and always has been, very much about money, as is clearly realized in Henry Darby’s story.

 Find good, or create it. ~ The Good Idee Group